List of Home and Away characters introduced in 1988: Al Simpson

 Al responds to an invitation from Bobby to her wedding to Frank Morgan by sending a letter telling her he is not her father.
 Bobby and Frank visit Al in prison and Bobby confronts him about this revelation.
 He tells her that Alf Stewart (Ray Meagher) knows who her real parents are.
 It soon emerges that Morag Bellingham (Cornelia Frances) and Donald Fisher are Bobby's biological parents and Al and late his wife, Doris illegally adopted her.
-When Al is released, he returns to Summer Bay with his teenage daughter Sophie (Rebekah Elmaloglou).
+When Al is released, he returns to Summer Bay with his teenage daughter Sophie (Elmaloglou).
 Bobby is not pleased to see Al and warns everyone in town about him.
 Donald is unnerved to see Al, who begins blackmailing him over the death of Shane Wilson eight years earlier.
 Al uses Sophie for schemes to con money out of people and when they fail, he takes his anger out on her physically as he did to Bobby in her youth.
 Bobby and Shane's brother Matt (Greg Benson) do some detective work and figure out Al is the culprit.
 When Al holds Sophie, Bobby and Matt hostage overnight, they are found by Tom Fletcher (Roger Oakley) and Detective Hunt (Kim Knuckey).
 After Al's confession is overheard, he is arrested and returned to prison.